variety/variety/README.markdown

 We are only examining the last document here ("limit = 1").
 It belongs to Geneviève, and only contains the _id, name and bio fields.
 So it makes sense these are the only three keys.

+### Analyze random sample

+Perhaps your collection is so messed up, but you can't afford to scan it whole?
+You can analyze a random sample:

+mongo --eval "var db_name = 'yourMessiCollection'; var collection = 'rfa_traffic.min'; var sampleSize = 0.05" variety.js

+You can give a sample size in percent (from 0 to 1), 0.05 means random sample 5% of the collection.

 ### Analyze Documents to a Maximum Depth

 Perhaps you have a potentially very deep nested object structure, and you don't want to see more than a few levels deep in the analysis.